Clipwire’s Partnership With The Price Is Right: What to Understand About Licensing an IP for Your Game

 - Does it activate an existing audience in a way that makes them eager to spend money?

-Challenges with licensing an IP
+Other considerations before licensing an IP